Cahmoraes/utils/readme.md

 ## asyncPipe(...fns)(value)

-Used to apply async pipeline in a value.
-It's a async version of pipe function, however it's work with Promises.
+used to apply an async pipeline to a value.
+It's an async version of the pipe function, but it works with promises.
-Each function in pipeline should receive the value passed from previous function, that is mapped by the others functions in pipeline.
+Each function in the pipeline should receive the value passed from the previous function, which is mapped by the other functions in the pipeline.

-This transformation occurs from the left to right.
+This transformation occurs from left to right.

 <ul>
   <li>
     <b>fns</b>:
-    One or more callback function to transform the value in pipeline.
+    One or more callback functions to transform the value in the pipeline.
   </li>
   <li>
     <b>value</b>:
-    Value to will be transform at the pipeline.
+    value to be transformed in the pipeline
   </li>
 </ul>